-The practice held a register of patients living in vulnerable circumstances including homeless people, travellers, carers and those with a learning disability.
-The practice offered longer appointments and extended annual reviews for patients with a learning disability.
-Only 30% (7 patients) out of 23 patients with a learning disability had received a health check in the last year.
-End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable.
-The practice regularly worked with other health care professionals in the case management of vulnerable patients.
-The practice had information available for vulnerable patients about how to access various support groups and voluntary organisations.
-Staff interviewed knew how to recognise signs of abuse in children, young people and adults whose circumstances may make them vulnerable.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers, carers and those with a learning disability. - The practice offered longer appointments and extended annual reviews for patients with a learning disability.
+Only 33% (4 patients) out of 12 patients with a learning disability had received a health check in the last year. - End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice had information available for vulnerable patients about how to access various support groups and voluntary organisations. - Staff interviewed knew how to recognise signs of abuse in children, young people and adults whose circumstances may make them vulnerable.
 They were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.

-People experiencing poor mental health (including people with dementia) The practice is rated as requires improvement for the care of people experiencing poor mental health (including people with dementia).
-Records indicated that 93% of 65 patients with severe mental Requires improvement health conditions had a comprehensive agreed care plan in the last 12 months which was above the CCG average of 86% and national average of 89%.
-The practice carried out advance care planning for patients living with dementia.
-All the patients with dementia had received an annual review which was above the Clinical Commissioning Group (CCG) average of 83% and national average of 84%.
+People experiencing poor mental health (including people with dementia)

+The practice is rated as requires improvement for the care of people experiencing poor mental health (including people with dementia).